We might be living in uncertain times, brought on by the coronavirus crisis, but the entrepreneurial spirit of many British SMEs remains undiminished.

 In a new survey by Facebook in partnership with the World Bank and the OECD, 60% of UK owners remain hopeful for the future of their business despite the significant challenges they have faced in light of Covid-19.

-With a vaccine potentially just around the corner, businesses are right to remain hopeful that a more predictable economic outlook awaits.
+With a vaccine now in circulation, businesses are right to remain hopeful that a more predictable economic outlook awaits.
 In addition to continuing to protect cash flow, the challenge over the next few months is to ensure they are in a position to capitalise once normality kicks back in and beat the competition to an improving market.

 However, is there a way that firms can invest in their businesses without jeopardising cash flow?
 Could equipment leasing be the answer?